keikhcheung/keikhcheung.github.io/_posts/blog/2020-03-08-Are-we-indeed-smart.md

 ## 4. We do not tell the same experience as we experience it

+{% include figure.html
+    src="/images/blog/Thinking-04.png"
-{% include image.html url="/images/blog/Thinking-04.png" description="Believe it or not: we can find it more pleasant to slowly walk out of pain instead of stopping abruptly at once!" %}
+    alt="Even when we enjoy the time we experienced it, we might not always think it is that well in retrospective." caption="Believe it or not: we can find it more pleasant to slowly walk out of pain instead of stopping abruptly at once!"
+%}

 Last but not least, what makes our mind more complicated is the construction of scenes which we underwent inside our head——called memory.